NPoornimaGit/GitAssignments/README.md

 git branch -M main
 git push -u origin main
 ```
-> This PUSH request to the main brabch will automatically trigger workflow.
+> This PUSH request to the main branch will automatically trigger workflow.
 > It will:
 >  ✅ Run unit tests with pytest
 >  ✅ Build the Docker image
 >  ✅ Publish the image to GHCR
 - Viewing Results
   - Go to the **Actions** tab in your GitHub repository.
   - Select the latest workflow run to see logs for each step.